mlab817/faqs/src/da-special-concerns/what-is-the-status-of-the-programs-and-interventions-attributed-to-end-local-communist-armed-conflic.md

 ---
  title: What is the status of the programs and interventions attributed to End Local Communist Armed Conflict (ELCAC)?

-tags: ["status","programs","interventions","attributed","end","local","communist","armed","conflict","elcac"]

  ---

-### DA Special Concerns
+## DA Special Concerns

-## What is the status of the programs and interventions attributed to End Local Communist Armed Conflict (ELCAC)?
+# What is the status of the programs and interventions attributed to End Local Communist Armed Conflict (ELCAC)?

  - The DA is actively participating on sub clusters under the NTF-ELCAC: Sectoral Unification, Capacity Building, Empowerment and Mobilization Cluster (SUCBEM); Enhanced Comprehensive Local Integration Program (E-CLIP); and the Poverty Reduction Livelihood and Employment Cluster (PRLEC).